 I look to make my course relevant to the industry by making sure students bring discussion topics from current-day construction situations.
 We use topics from current news and events, especially emerging technology, and discuss the ways in which these changes are affecting the fundamentals of construction.
 I try to focus on how we can leverage technology to make construction better, faster, less expensive and safer.

-The Construction Management Program at UC Davis Extension, as a whole, is really geared towards ensuring students are hearing from working professionals in the industry.
+The Construction Management Program at UC Davis Continuing and Professional Education, as a whole, is really geared towards ensuring students are hearing from working professionals in the industry.
 They’re sharing their current knowledge and experiences with students, bringing the newest technology and newest advances in methodology to the table.